bigianb/id3-editor/README.md

 # Quickstart

 * Requires NodeJS 24
-* Unzip the Alice pk3 files into a directory called alice-data.
+* Copy Alice pk3 files into a directory called alice-data at the repository root.
 You'll see this is in .gitignore so it will not appear in your git changed files.
+Alternatively use the fs_game command line to set the path to the pk3 files (`--fs_game="blah blah"`)
 * run `npm install` to install all the dependencies
 * run `npm run start` to start the viewer.